openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    learners can begin assessing their peers' responses.

 #.
 Next to **Due Date** and **Due Time**, enter the date and time by which all
-   peer assessments must be complete.
+   peer assessments must be completed.

   .. note:: The times that you set, and the times that learners see, use Coordinated Universal Time (UTC).
 You might want to verify that you have specified the times that you intend by using a time zone converter such as `Time and Date Time Zone Converter
    <http://www.timeanddate.com/worldclock/converter.html>`_

+For more information about peer assessment steps, see :ref:`Peer Assessment Step`.

 ============================
 Self Assessment